-Bryce Harper’s legacy is still very much being written, but as the Philadelphia Phillies right fielder celebrates his 28th birthday Friday, his career is very much trending in the direction of Cooperstown.
+Bryce Harper’s legacy is still very much being written, but as he prepares for his third season with the Philadelphia Phillies, his career is very much trending in the direction of Cooperstown.

 Already a six-time All-Star, Harper won the National League MVP in 2015 and has 232 home runs prior to playing a single game at 28.
 To put that in perspective, Ryan Howard – who didn’t play a full season until his age-26 season – hit just 129 of his 382 career home runs before his 28th birthday.

 Only one player, Mike Schmidt, has hit his 500th home run as a member of the Phillies.
 Schmidt led baseball in home runs three times before his 28th birthday, but he debuted at age-22, while Harper did so as a teenager.
 So when Schmidt turned 28, he had 169 home runs in the bank, 63 less than Harper currently does.
 Whether Harper will top Schmidt’s career mark of 548 is unclear, but it’s certainly a possibility.